gerrick-mundt/C-Code-Projects/Supplemental-Projects/Pointer_Project1 /README.md

 # Purpose
+### Purpose

-- In this supplemental project, I wrote a program that changes a variable using its memory address via the standard library function `scanf`.
+The purpose of this supplemental project was to practice working with **memory addresses** in C. I wrote a program that changes a variable using its memory address via the standard library function `scanf`.

-- In `scanf`, the `&x` provides the function with the **address of the local `x` variable** (unless a global variable is explicitly specified). `scanf` then writes the user’s input directly into that memory location, updating the value of `x`.
+In `scanf`, the `&x` provides the function with the **address of the local `x` variable** (unless a global variable is explicitly specified).
+The function then writes the user’s input directly into that memory location, updating the value of `x`.

-- I completed this exercise to become familiar with using the **variable address operator (`&`)** in C.
+This exercise helped me become familiar with using the **variable address operator (`&`)** and understanding how pointers interact with memory in C.

 # Code
 ```c